Clemapfel/jluna/docs/manual.md

 1234
 ```

 What happened here?
 In the statement `var = 9999`, instead of assigning the variable `MyModule.var`, we actually created a new variable `Main.var` and assigned it, instead.
-This is because the line `var = 9999` was executed **in Main scope**, that is, the function `Main.eval` was used Julia-side to evaluated the expression.
+This is because the line `var = 9999` was executed **in Main scope**, that is, the function `Main.eval` was used Julia-side to evaluate the expression.

-> **Julia Hint**: Every module has thei own `eval` function, which evaluates an expression in that modules scope.
+> **Julia Hint**: Every module has their own `eval` function, which evaluates an expression in that modules scope.

 To avoid this, we can instead do: